From a Finance IS to a Finance Data System

 Having high quality basic data is the prerequisite for advanced analyses that will help in decision-making.

-Based on accurate predictive analytics, executives will be able to identify business opportunities.
+Based on accurate predictive analyses, managers will be able to identify business opportunities.
 The more integrated the financial data system, the more efficient the reporting.
-It is therefore crucial that this system be understood by all.
+So it’s crucial that this system is understood by everyone.

 By automating and simplifying processes and increasing their operational experience, finance managers will be able to leverage their level of business expertise and become strategic partners to senior management.
 Investing in data exploitation is now a priority.
 Meeting this essential challenge is, in fact, part of the contemporary means of creating value.